kadhirvel-m/CAS02-AIML03/README.md

 ## Tech Stack

-#### Tech Stack
+#### Sentiment Analysis:

-- Sentiment Analysis: RoBERTa (Hugging Face Transformers),VADER for sentiment classification.
+- RoBERTa (Hugging Face Transformers),VADER for sentiment classification.
 #### Large Language Model (LLM):
 - Mistral AI for generating insights and powering the chatbot.
 #### Data Collection:
 - Tweepy (Twitter API) for fetching tweets.
 #### Data Preprocessing:
 - spaCy and Regex for cleaning and preprocessing tweets.
 #### Visualization:
 - Matplotlib, Chartjs and Streamlit for interactive dashboards.
 #### Backend:
 - Flask for serving the Mistral AI model and chatbot.
+-
 ## Uniqueness
 #### Comprehensive Insights:
 - Combines sentiment analysis with Mistral AI to provide positive factors, negative factors, neutral factors and recommendations.
 ##### Interactive Chatbot:
 A business intelligence chatbot powered by Mistral AI allows users to query the system for deeper insights (e.g., "What are the most common complaints about my brand?").
 ##### Real-Time Analysis:
 Fetches and analyzes tweets in real-time, providing up-to-date insights.
 ##### Actionable Recommendations:
 Goes beyond sentiment classification to offer actionable business intelligence.

 ## Feasibility
 #### Technical Feasibility
 - All components (RoBERTa, VADER, Mistral AI, Tweepy, etc.) are well-documented and widely used.
 - Mistral AI can be integrated via APIs or locally hosted models.
 - The system can be built using open-source tools, reducing costs.
 #### Economic Feasibility
 - The system provides high value to brands by offering actionable insights, making it a worthwhile investment.
 #### Operational Feasibility
 - The system is user-friendly, with an interactive drag and drop dashboard and chatbot.
 - It can be easily maintained and updated with new models or features.

 ## Deliverables
 At the end of the **AI-Powered Social Media Sentiment Analysis with Mistral AI Integration** project, the following will be delivered:

 #### 1. Sentiment Analysis Model